TheKikGen/MPC-LiveXplore/tkgl_bootstrap/readme.md

 # MPC / Force bootstrap scripts

-This is a bootstrap implementation on the Akai MPCs / Force allowing system customization at boot time : linux application, data rescue, settings backup, ...
+This "bootstrap" implementation allows Akai MPCs / Force system customization at boot time as linux application launching, data rescue, backup settings,...
-You need to download a modded image that will launch it on the external sd card, before starting the MPC application.
+You need to update your MPC/Force with a modded image that will launch the bootstrap from the internal filesystem, before the MPC application starts.

+How to install :

 1. Copy to the tkgl_bootstrap directory to the root of an sdcard/usb stick, preferably formatted with ext4 filesystem

-2. Update with the last MPC / Force modded image to enable the bootstrap script :
+2. Update as usual (usb procedure) with the last MPC / Force modded image to enable the bootstrap script :

           [MPC 2.9.0](https://drive.google.com/drive/folders/1A57y88qUesdRu_S2F8FVn3AhZaA_dDgG?usp=sharing)